 In this study, we focus on one category of COVID-19 pandemic patients, those who get the SARS-CoV-2 virus from infected individuals in a cohort.
 This group includes patients with a critical state who will die if they remain untreated.
-These patients should be hospitalized, and their treatments, including an ICU with mechanical ventilation, can prevent a subset of deaths among them.
-To construct a scenario tree for the MSSP, we follow the approach presented by Ekici, Keskinocak and Swann (2014) for the simulation of the number of patients who need hospitalization in a region with insights from experts in a medical school.
+These patients should be hospitalized, and their treatments, including an ICU with mechanical ventilation or high-flow supplemental oxygen, can prevent a subset of deaths among them.
+To construct a scenario tree for the MSSP, we follow the approach presented by Ekici et al. (2014) for the simulation of the number of patients who need hospitalization in a region.
 Accordingly, an agent-based continuous-time stochastic model is constructed for the COVID-19 transmission.

-Firstly, the entire population is divided into three age groups $(0-19y, 20-59y, \text{ or } \ge 60y)$, that helps model the various types of interactions between people in the population.
-The population in a region is classified into Susceptible (S), Exposed (E), Infected (I_T),

-Quarantined (I_Q), Hospitalized at the critical stage (I_H), Recovered (R), and Deceased (D).
+Firstly, the entire population is divided into three age groups (0-19y, 20-59y, or \geq 60y), that helps model the various types of interactions between people in the population.
+The population in a region is classified into Susceptible (S), Exposed (E), Infected (I_T), Quarantined (I_Q), Hospitalized at the critical stage (I_H), Recovered (R), and Deceased (D).
 In our model, a proportion of the exposed individuals in an age subgroup are quarantined as soon as they get into the Infected stage, which means they are isolated from the population and do not infect additional individuals.
 Our simulation network related to defined compartments is illustrated in Fig. 4.